-On Deception Mountain, all drill holes have intersected the favorable geological horizon, a skarn, at or near surface that is approximately 20-40 metres in thickness and contains tungsten values from trace to over 9.67% W03.
+On Deception Mountain, all drill holes have intersected the favorable geological horizon, a skarn, at or near surface that is approximately 20-40 metres in thickness.
+The skarn unit contains tungsten values in drill core and trench samples from trace to over 9.67% W03.
 Locally positive values of zinc, indium, gold and silver also occur.
 Hole F12-27 at the BN prospect intersected three separate high grade tungsten intervals that suggest potential for multiple mineralized layers to occur, similar to the Nightcrawler Zone.